POL - 30.01.14 Special Events

 7.1.
 The use of space will be assigned in the following order:

-7.1.1 University Sponsored Events – Academic uses shall include all activities carried on or sponsored by the University or its qualified agents including activities of any registered student organization receiving funds from the North Carolina Central University Student Activities Board (SAB) Fund.
-Student organizations established by schools, colleges academic departments, and/or university units, funded in whole or part by university funds and intended to collect revenue in order to carry out a university program as an extracurricular student activity, are included in this category.
-Examples of academic users under this section include, but are not limited to, all university offices and departments (the North Carolina Central University Student Government Association; Graduate Students Association; Student Bar Association; Student Union Board; departmental clubs, and other sanctioned organizations).
+7.1.1 University Sponsored Events - Academic uses shall include all activities executed or sponsored by the University or its qualified agents including activities of any registered student organization receiving funds from the North Carolina Central University Student Activity Fee Allocation Committee.
+Student organizations established by schools, colleges academic departments, and/or university units, funded in whole or part by university funds and intended to collect revenue to conduct a university program as an extracurricular student activity, are included in this category.
+Examples of academic users under this section include, but are not limited to, all University offices and departments (the North Carolina Central University Student Government Association; Graduate Students Association; Student Bar Association; departmental clubs, and other sanctioned organizations).

 7.1.2 Independent Student Organizations Sponsored Activities - North Carolina Central University acknowledges registered independent student organizations and offers them the privilege of using campus facilities for organizational functions.
 The activities of these organizations are sponsored by the organizations themselves.
 Examples of "independent student organizations" are sororities, fraternities, and social clubs, etc.